 Bits Name Function [31:2] - Reserved.
-[1] ATS ATS implemented.
-When this bit is set to 0, the corresponding node is a TBU that is connected to the TCU using the DTI-TBU protocol.
-When this bit is set to 1, the corresponding node is a PCIe Root Complex that supports ATS, and is connected to the TCU using the DTI-ATS protocol.
-[0] CONNECTED DTI link is connected.
-When this bit is set to 0, the DTI link for the corresponding node is not connected.
-When this bit is set to 1, the DTI link for the corresponding node is connected.
+[1] ATS ATS implemented: O The corresponding node is a TBU that is connected to the TCU using the DTI-TBU protocol.
+The corresponding node is a PCIe Root Complex that supports ATS, and is connected to the TCU using the DTI-ATS protocol.
+[0] CONNECTED DTI link is connected: O The DTI link for the corresponding node is not connected.
+The DTI link for the corresponding node is connected.
 If a DTI link is not connected, accesses to TBU registers are RAZ/WI.
 However, the state might change between reading this register and attempting to access the TBU.